sarahcec/rar-for-teams/team_access_tokens.md

 ## Abstract

-This document defines a profile of OAuth 2.0 Rich Authorization Requests (RAR) [RFC9396] for requesting access tokens that grant permissions based on the collective access rights of a team, rather than an individual user.
-It introduces a new authorization details type that allows clients to specify a team identifier, its members (using "sub_ids" as an array of subject identifiers, consistent with usage in Security Event Token profiles such as RISC events), and an operand ("AND" or "OR") to determine how individual team member permissions are combined (intersection or union).
-This enables scenarios where applications need to act on behalf of a group, such as shared resource access in collaborative environments.
+This document defines a profile of OAuth 2.0 Rich Authorization Requests (RAR) [RFC9396] for requesting access tokens that grant permissions to a workload acting on behalf of a team, rather than an individual user.
+It introduces a new authorization details type that allows clients to specify a team identifier, its members (using "sub_ids" as an array of subject identifiers, consistent with Security Event Token profiles such as RISC events), and an operand ("AND" or "OR") to determine how team member permissions are combined (intersection or union).
+The resulting access token uses a workload identifier in the `sub` claim, and its permissions are restricted to the intersection of the workload’s permissions and the team’s aggregated permissions, ensuring the workload cannot use team access tokens to accomplish privilege escalation.

 ## Status of This Memo